ddzyne/ohsmart-client/README.md

       // unique identifier for this section
       id: "section_id",

-      // section title, can be a string or a language object
+      // section title, can be a string or a language object ({en: ..., nl: ..., etc})
       title: {
         en: 'English title',
         nl: 'Nederlandse titel'